PG Cert/PG Dip/MSc Official Statistics

 A typical dissertation project might involve applying methods learned on the instructional part of the course to some specific application in official statistics: for example, the study of non-response in a given survey, the redesign of a survey, the reconciliation of estimates from two different sources or a detailed analysis of a dataset.
 Provided satisfactory supervision arrangements can be made, you can work on a topic of your own choice.
 Supervision will normally be by a member of the academic staff at the University of Southampton.
 The project may be jointly supervised by a government statistician.

 Although formal approval to undertake the dissertation will only come on completion of the instructional modules, you are encouraged to start preparatory work on your chosen topic at an earlier date.
 Such preparations might, for example, involve setting up appropriate datasets and reviewing relevant literature.
 It is estimated that, including preparation time, the dissertation will require 55 days to complete and write up.
-It should be completed within one year after the date that formal approval is given.
+It should be completed within six months after the date that formal approval is given.
 Thus the maximum period of registration on the MSc programme is four years, to cover both the instructional modules and the dissertation.

 Professional development structure